 Packing a product that can also double as an SPF sun cream (you can usually find SPF in moisturizers) will free up even more suitcase space too!

 As we finally approach summer, the sandy shores of the Mediterranean are beckoning my name, urging me to book a holiday right here and now.
-Using the handy holiday skincare routine tips picked up over the years, I’m already envisioning the essential items I’ll need to pack so I can maintain my skin and avoid the dreaded holiday breakout.
+Using the handy holiday skincare routine tips I’ve picked up over the years, I’m already envisioning the travel skincare essentials I’ll need to pack so I can maintain my skin and avoid the dreaded holiday breakout.

-With these super useful insights, I hope your beauty routine is more compact and concise than ever before, making packing light finally achievable!
+With these extremely helpful tips, I hope your skincare travel tips are more compact and concise than ever before, making packing light a reality!